-Original image Noise remove Hough transform Fig. 6 Image processing 4.3 Experiment of system evaluation I. Method of experiment In order to evaluate this system, we experimented at Research building 3F of Kyushu Institute of Technology.
+Fig. 6 Image processing 4.3 Experiment to evaluate the system evaluation I. Experiment setup To evaluate this system, we conducted an experiment at Research building 3F of Kyushu Institute of Technology.
 The total distance that the robot ran was about 35m, and we verified that its systems worked successfully.
 The images used in the experiment were acquired from a camera mounted on the robot.
 This camera was at a height of 875mm from the floor and its depression angle was 20 degrees.
 II.
 Results of the experiment The robot could reach the goal thanks to the successful operation of the systems.
 The course correction system was at work during the run.
 A picture of the course that the robot followed is shown in Fig. 7.
-This shown that robot ran in a crooked diagonal line, but the course correction system worked, so that the robot corrected the gap.
+As shown, the course correction system worked, so that robot was able to move around obstacles.

 Fig. 7 Results of experiment

 5. Object recognition system

-5.1 Outline of the system
+5.1 System outline

-We developed an object recognition system for robots that can acquire the target object position with image information captured by monocular CCD camera and range information obtained by LRS.
-This system can acquire the object position on the assumption, for example, that the object is placed on a desk.
-The system then acquires the location information of the object by using LRS with the recognized object.
+We developed an object recognition system for robots that can acquire the target object position with image information captured by a monocular CCD camera and range information obtained by an LRS.
+This system can acquire the object position on the assumption that the object is placed on a desk.
+The system acquires the location information of the object by using the LRS with the recognized object.
 Afterwards, the arm is driven based on the location information, and the object can be grasped and held.

 5.2 Method for object recognition

 In this section, we explain the method for object recognition.
-The flow for the object recognition is shown in Fig. 8.
+The flow chart for the object recognition process is shown in Fig. 8.

-I. Object recognition processing part
+I. Object recognition processing

-This processing part can search for objects with image information captured by a monocular CCD camera.
-The system then searches for the object with the shape and color of the object registered in the database.
-This processing part notes the shape and color of the object and then step by step narrows down the objects it "sees".
-Fig. 9 shows an example of the results of the object recognition processing.
+Through object recognition processing, the system can search for objects with image information captured by a monocular CCD camera.
+The system then searches for the object with the shape and color of the object registered in the database by narrowing the search range to match the camera image step by step.
+Using this method, objects in the domain can be found.
+Fig. 9 shows an example of the results of object recognition processing.